itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 ![](../assets/js__xhr-01.png)

 Notice, it took us several dozens of lines of code to make a simple GET request.
-Lucky for us the **fetch API** provices and easier way to network with the outside world.
+Lucky for us the **fetch API** provides and easier way to network with the outside world.

 For more information, see [Flavio Copes's post on XHR](https://flaviocopes.com/xhr/)